noame12/Explainable_Attention_Based_Deepfake_Detector/README.md

 # Explainable Attention Based Deepfake Detector
-The Project consist of a Video Deepfake detector based on hybrid EfficientNet CNN and Vision Transformer architecture.
-The model inference results can be analyzed and explained by rendering a heatmap visualization based on a Relevancy map calculated from the Attention map(s) of the Transformer, overlayed on the input face image.
+The project consist a Video Deepfake detector based on hybrid EfficientNet CNN and Vision Transformer architecture.
+The model inference results can be analyzed and explained by rendering a (heatmap) visualization based on a Relevancy map calculated from the Attention layers of the Transformer, overlayed on the input face image.

 ![Explainable Attention Based Deepfake Detector](https://user-images.githubusercontent.com/93251301/157253542-47192d3e-c7f7-4aa0-bbd2-039738d8fba3.png)